 Financial therapy enables couples to develop a plan and set up a financial system to manage finances, which can help make life easier and prevent economic issues in the future.

-The Positive Psychology Toolkit has many practical activities and exercises to help clients manage their financial behavior by improving their self-control.
+You’ll find many practical activities and exercises throughout our blog to help clients manage their financial behavior by improving their self-control and setting goals.

 - The Motivation & Goal Achievement Masterclass